-25% of the General Fund's budgeted cable television franchise revenues will be allocated for the purposes of providing public, educational, and governmental television services.
-If the actual cable television franchise revenue collected by the City is greater than ten percent (10%) less than the City's General Fund's budgeted cable television franchise revenues, then the contract price shall be twenty-five percent (25%) of the actual cable television franchise revenue collected by the City.
+50% of the General Fund's budgeted cable television franchise revenues will be allocated for the purposes of providing public, educational, and governmental television services in 2023 and 2024.
+If the actual cable television franchise revenue collected by the City is greater than ten percent (10%) less than the City's General Fund's budgeted cable television franchise revenues, then the contract price shall be fifty percent (50%) of the actual cable television franchise revenue collected by the City.